-- 1 tablespoon chives chopped
+- 1 tablespoon fresh chives chopped

-Place the tempeh pieces in a single layer on a large plate or in a shallow baking dish.
+- Place the tempeh pieces in a single layer on a large plate or in a shallow baking dish.
 Whisk the stock and hot sauce together and pour the mixture over the tempeh.
 Gently toss to coat.
 Let it marinate for two hours or overnight.

-Heat a large skillet or pan over high heat and place the tempeh in the pan, reserving the remaining marinade.
+- Heat a large skillet or pan over high heat and place the tempeh in the pan, reserving the remaining marinade.

-Cook the tempeh pieces, flipping often, until they are golden brown.
+- Cook the tempeh pieces, flipping often, until they are golden brown.
 If the tempeh sticks, use the reserved marinade to deglaze the pan.

-While the tempeh is cooking, mix together the dressing ingredients in a high-speed blender or food processor.
+- While the tempeh is cooking, mix together the dressing ingredients in a high-speed blender or food processor.
 If it’s too thick, add a little more non-dairy milk, on teaspoon at a time.